Instead of rushing head-long through your day, mindfulness (paying attention on purpose) provides a way to slow down and enjoy each passing moment.

-Mindfulness increases job satisfaction, emotional regulation, classroom effectiveness and student self-calming.
-Learn soothing practices designed to fit teachers' busy schedules along with easy classroom mindful moments.
+Mindfulness for Teachers: Workshops and Staff Training Mindfulness increases job satisfaction, emotional regulation, classroom effectiveness and student self-calming.
+At workshops designed for your school, teachers learn soothing practices designed to fit their' busy schedules along with easy classroom activities to calm transitions and tough moments.
 Discover how exploring mindfulness with like-minded teachers can increase your energy and resiliency for the rest of the school year.
-You’ll also come away with the tools to teach the simple brain science behind mindfulness.
-Wear comfortable clothing, bring a cushion or yoga mat, and your lunch.
+Teachers will come away with a personalized schedule to insert pauses into their school schedules, a support system, and tools for effectively competing teacher tasks.

 More about Me, Andrea D'Asaro:

 I began meditating 35 years ago as a student at Western Washington University in Bellingham.
 Through mindful inquiry, I slowly overcame my anxiety, insecurity and inner fears.
 Today, I use this experience as a special education and mindfulness teacher at Middle College High School, an alternative school for at-risk high school students in the Seattle Public Schools.
-I also offer mindfulness for students and teachers at Salmon Bay and PathFindersK-8 schools in Seattle, through the Everett School District and in Marysville Quil Ceda Elementary School.
-I love offering workshops for teachers in Seattle, Everett and Marysville with an emphasis on incorporating mindful moments into the teaching day to regulate emotion and attention.
-I earned a certification as Mindfulness Based Stress Reduction (MBSR) instructor, and use the Learning to Breathe curriculum as well as Shambhala meditation, which I've practiced for 30 years..
+I also offer mindfulness for students and teachers at Salmon Bay, PathFindersK-8, Licton SpringsK8, Washington Middle School through the Everett School District and in Marysville Quil Ceda Elementary School.
+Mindfulness workshops for teachers emphasize incorporating mindful moments into the teaching day to regulate emotion and attention.
+My training includes certification as Mindfulness Based Stress Reduction (MBSR) instructor, Learning to Breathe curriculum, and CARE for teachers.

-Mindful eating at health fair, Washington Middle School, Seattle
+Students try mindful eating at Washington Middle School Health Fair, Seattle